 The end of the bracero program is the starting point of what Massey and colleagues (2002: 45-46) call the era of undocumented migration in the U.S. that lasted until 1985.
-During this period, around 28 million Mexicans entered the United States irregularly, in contrast with 1.3 million documented .
+During this period, around 28 million Mexicans entered the United States irregularly, in contrast with 1.3 million documented Mexican migrants.
 Factors on both sides of the border account for this dramatic increase in the flows of undocumented migration.
 In the United States, the bracero program had created a structural dependency on Mexican labour.
 Furthermore, repeated reductions in the number of visas allocated to Mexicans encouraged undocumented migration.
 On the Mexican side, the bracero program created dependency on migration income in many households.
-Also, the progressive decline of the Mexican economy (culminating with the 1982 eso crisis) provided would-be emigrants with more reasons to do so.
-These different factors consolidated the binational labour market between the U.S. and Mexico (Bustamante and Cockroft 1983, 312).
+Also, the progressive decline of the Mexican economy (culminating with the 1982 peso crisis) provided would-be emigrants with more reasons to do so.
+These different factors consolidated the bi-national labour market between the U.S. and Mexico (Bustamante and Cockroft 1983, 312).

-With the economic downturn in the 1970s and Cold War security concerns in 1980s, migrants increasingly perceived as threats.
+With the economic downturn in the 1970s and Cold War security concerns in the 1980s, migrants were increasingly perceived as threats.
 As a result, the Immigration Reform and Control Act (IRCA) was adopted in 1986 with the objective of reducing the number of migrants illegally crossing the border (Escobar Latapí, Bean, and Weintraub 1999, 121-122).
 The consequences of the IRCA are significant.
 Under the provisions concerning undocumented migrants, around 1.2 million Mexicans legalized their status and obtained permanent residence in the U.S. Under the provisions for special agricultural workers, another 1 million Mexicans gained residence.
-Most importantly, the IRCA transformed the traditional sojourner Mexican migration to a settler migration (González Gutíerrez 1995, 268).
+Most importantly, the IRCA transformed the traditional ‘sojourner’ Mexican migration to a ‘settler’ migration (González Gutíerrez 1995, 268).

-On the Mexican side, the government adopted what some observers called a policy of not having a policy from the mid-1970s onward (see below), motivated by the principle of non-interventionism and the fear of supporting a U.S. migration policy that might harm its emigrants’ rights (González Gutíerrez 1995; García y Griego and Verea 1988)
+On the Mexican side, the government adopted what some observers called ‘a policy of not having a policy’ from the mid-1970s onward (see below), motivated by the principle of non-interventionism and the fear of supporting a U.S. migration policy that might harm its emigrants’ rights (González Gutíerrez 1995; García y Griego and Verea 1988).

-As below, the controversial election of President Salinas de Gortari in 1988 strongly affected the development of policies towards the diaspora.
+As elaborated below, the controversial election of President Salinas de Gortari in 1988 strongly affected the development of policies towards the diaspora.
 His election also supported the transformation of Mexico into a neoliberal economy.
 The project of joining the North American Free Trade Agreement (NAFTA) became a priority.
-The government’s motto was that Mexico wanted to export goodspeople.
+The government’s motto was that Mexico wanted to export goods, not people.
 For fear of rejection by the U.S. Congress, Salinas eventually decided to leave the free circulation of workers out of the NAFTA negotiation.
 In the United States, it was already clear by 1990 that the IRCA had failed to reduce both documented and undocumented migration.
-As border control increased, the U.S. Congress passed the Immigration Act that limited family immigration to 480,000 per year.
-Because of the repeated failures of these policies to prevent undocumented migration, Congress further supported the INS move towards stricter border controls by passing the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 At the state level, California passed Proposition 187 by referendum in 1994 to deny access to social services to undocumented migrants.
+As border control increased, the U.S. Congress passed the Immigration Act in 1990 that limited family immigration to 480,000 per year.
+Because of the repeated failures of these policies to prevent undocumented migration, Congress further supported the INS move towards stricter border controls by passing the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
+At the state level, California passed Proposition 187 by referendum in 1994 to deny access to social services to undocumented migrants.